jhpyle/docassemble/_docs/playground.md

 At the bottom of the page, you can press one of the following buttons:

 * **Save**: Saves the package definition and does nothing more.
-* **Download**: Saves the package definition and provides the package as a ZIP file for you to download.
 * **Install**: Saves the package definition, creates a ZIP file containing the package, and installs that ZIP file on the server.
 * **Delete**: Deletes the package definition.
 If you installed the